slmnv5/pepelats/doc/midi_drum.md

-**MIDI drum** sends MIDI messages to external drum machine to synchronize it with the looper, change drum volume, program, etc. Translation of these MIDI messages may be done with IOs app MidiFire [midi_fire_scene.txt](./../config/etc/txt/midi_fire_scene.txt) Any IOs drum machine app may be used.
+**MIDI drum** sends MIDI messages to external drum machine to synchronize it with the looper, change drum volume, program, etc. Translation of these MIDI messages may be done with IOS app MidiFire [midi_fire_scene.txt](./../config/etc/txt/midi_fire_scene.txt) Any IOS drum machine app may be used.

 MIDI messages sent are: